The Poseidon Adventure (novel): Plot

 They take time to rest and save the batteries on their recently acquired flashlights.
-In the darkness, Linda Rogo makes a move on the Reverend.
-After their rest, they see the way out—five decks up, on top of a fractured steel wall.
+In the darkness, Linda Rogo tries to seduce the Reverend.
+After their rest, they see a way out, five decks up, on top of a fractured steel wall.
 During the difficult climb, Linda rebels and attempts to find her own way.
 She chooses an unstable route and falls to her death, impaled on a piece of steel.
 An explosion rocks the ship, and Reverend Scott, enraged, denounces God, offers himself as a sacrifice, and commits suicide.
 Mary Kinsale, an English spinster, screams in grief and claims they were to be married.
 Her fellow survivors do not know what to make of this revelation.

 Mr. Martin takes charge of the group, who make their way into a propeller shaft where the steel hull is at its thinnest.
-The oxygen supply begins to give out, but after much waiting, they are found.
+The oxygen supply begins to give out, but eventually they are found.
 Belle Rosen has a heart attack and dies before the rescue team can reach her.
-The team cuts through, and the group climb out of the upturned hull.
+The rescuers cut through the hull, and the group climb out.
 Manny Rosen, however, refuses to leave without Belle's remains, which are lifted out after the others have left.
 Once outside, the survivors see another, much larger group of survivors being removed from the bow of the ship.
 Most are still in their dinner clothes, in contrast to Scott's group, who are mostly in underclothing and streaked with oil.

 En route to the rescue ships in lifeboats, they see Tony and Pamela, who have survived after all.
 Sailors from a small German tramper try to put a salvage line on the Poseidon.
 Mike curses them because of his World War II experiences and laughs when their efforts fail.
-The group goes their separate ways—Mary Kinsale and Nonnie on a ship back to England; Mike, Manny, Hubie Muller back to New York, Martin back to Chicago, Dick, Jane and Susan back to Michigan; and the Turk back to Turkey.
+The group goes their separate ways — Mary Kinsale and Nonnie on a ship back to the UK; Mike, Manny and Hubie Muller back to New York, Martin back to Chicago, Dick, Jane and Susan back to Michigan; and the Turk back to Turkey.
 Aboard the American ship, they watch the Poseidon sink.
 Jane, giving up hope, silently grieves the loss of her son.

-Susan, meanwhile, dreams of going to Hull in England to visit Herbert's parents.
-She hopes to be pregnant with his child so he would have a legacy.
+Susan, meanwhile, dreams of going to Hull in the UK to visit Herbert's parents, hoping to be pregnant with his child.